ujjawalyt/Ecommerce-Web-Api/README.md

 `Request Body:` User object in JSON format
-* `DELETE /delete/{id}` : Deletes an existing user from the system `Path Parameters:`id: The ID of the user to delete `Request Header:` Authorization containing the session ke
+* `DELETE /delete/{id}` : Deletes an existing user from the system `Path Parameters:`id: The ID of the user to delete `Request Header:` Authorization containing the session key
 * `GET /Users/{id}` : Retrieves a user by their ID `Path Parameters:` id: The ID of the user to retrieve `Request Header:` Authorization containing the session key